-A Rigorous Proof?
+A Rigorous Proof ?

-A rigorous proof that R(5,5) - 1 = 42 would take thousands of years of computer time12, so the probabilistic argument is the best that is feasible at present, unless we can get time on Deep Thought.
+A rigorous proof that R(5,5) - 1 = 42 would take thousands of years of computer time, so the probabilistic argument is the best that is feasible at present, unless we can get time on a computer as fast as Deep Thought [1].